 Chapter 1.
-Introducing OSA-Express, OSA Express2, OSA-Express3 and OSA-Express4S
+Introducing OSA-Express, OSA Express2 and OSA-Express3

-There are four generations of OSA-Express features.
-Each supports different LAN

-technologies and number of ports per feature:
+There are three generations of OSA-Express features: IBM® Open Systems Adapter-Express, IBM Open Systems Adapter-Express2, IBM Open Systems Adapter-Express3 .
+Each supports different LAN technologies and/or number of ports per feature.

-IBM ® Open Systems Adapter-Express

-IBM Open Systems Adapter-Express2

-IBM Open Systems Adapter-Express3

-IBM Open Systems Adapter-Express4S

-The maximum number of the OSA-Express features that can be installed in a specific z196, z114, IBM System z10, System z9 or @server zSeries environment is as follows:
+The maximum number of the OSA-Express features that can be installed in a specific IBM System z10, System z9 or @server zSeries environment is as follows:

-IBM @server zSeries 800: 12
+• IBM @server zSeries 800: 12

-IBM @server zSeries 890: 20
+- IBM @server zSeries 890: 20

-IBM @server zSeries 900: 12
+- IBM @server zSeries 900: 12

-IBM @server zSeries 990: 24
+- IBM @server zSeries 990: 24

-IBM System z9 Enterprise Class (EC): 24
+- IBM System z9 Enterprise Class (EC): 24

-IBM System z9 Business Class (BC) model R07: 16
+- IBM System z9 Business Class (BC) model R07: 16

-IBM System z9 BC model S07: 24
+- IBM System z9 BC model S07: 24

-IBM System z10 EC (all models): 24
+- IBM System z10 EC (all models): 24

-IBM System z10 BC: 24

-IBM zEnterprise 196 (z196): 24 to 48 (see note below)

-IBM zEnterprise 114 (z114): 16 to 48 (see note below)

-Note: For every OSA-Express3 feature in the configuration, the OSA-Express4S maximum number of features is reduced by two.

-OSA-Express : The first generation, OSA-Express, is available for the Fast Ethernet (FENET), 1000Base-T Ethernet, Gigabit Ethernet (GbE), and Token Ring (TR) LAN connections.
+OSA-Express: The first generation, OSA-Express, is available for the Fast Ethernet (FENET), 1000Base-T Ethernet, Gigabit Ethernet (GbE), and Token Ring (TR) LAN connections.
 Each has 2 separate channels for direct LAN attachment.
 If you install the maximum number of OSA-Express features (x), you will have twice that number of channels (2x) to use.
 For example, if you install 12 OSA-Express features, you will have 24 CHPIDs to use.
 Each version can be configured for QDIO and non-QDIO modes, except Gigabit Ethernet, which only supports QDIO mode.

-OSA-Express2 : The second generation, OSA-Express-2, is available for the 1000Base-T Ethernet, Gigabit Ethernet (GbE), and 10 Gigabit Ethernet (10GbE)

-USA-Express2: The second generation, USA-Express-2, is available for the 1000Base-T Ethernet, Gigabit Ethernet (GbE), and 10 Gigabit Ethernet (10GbE) LAN connections.
+OSA-Express2: The second generation, OSA-Express-2, is available for the 1000Base-T Ethernet, Gigabit Ethernet (GbE), and 10 Gigabit Ethernet (10GbE) LAN connections.
 The 1000Base-T and Gigabit Ethernet versions have 2 separate channels per feature for direct LAN attachment.
 The 10 Gigabit Ethernet version has only 1 channel per feature for direct LAN attachment.
 Only the 1000Base-T version can be configured for both non-QDIO and QDIO.
 Gigabit Ethernet and 10 Gigabit Ethernet can only be configured for QDIO mode.